Super-additivity in communication of classical information through quantum channels from a quantum parameter estimation perspective: Weak estimation regime

 \section{Weak estimation regime}

 In this section we identify a regime where a connection between Shannon and Holevo quantities on one side and the QFI related quantities on the other can be established.
 This regime corresponds to a situation which we refer to as \emph{the weak estimation regime}.
 The precise conditions will be given further in this section, but intuitively the regime we are interested in corresponds to a situation in which the knowledge on the parameter gained from measurement of the output state is small compared to the prior knowledge.
+More formally, we can state this condition as an assumption that $\Delta_0^2\ll1/F(\bar{x})$, where $\Delta_0^2$ is a variance of the prior distribution and $F(\bar{x})$ is Fisher information of the conditional probability distribution $p(y|x)$ defining the channel evaluated at the prior mean value $\bar{x}$.
+This regime is indeed of physical interest in some important instances of communication, especially communication on large distances when the power of the incoming signal is weak; we analyze a particular example of such case in Sec.\ref{sec:examples}.
+Importantly, note that weak estimation regime usually do not apply to a situation in which we send the same symbol many times since then we can learn a lot about the parameter.
+This is reflected in the fact that Fisher information of the total conditional distribution increases proportionally to the number of channel uses which leads to breaking the condition $\Delta^2_0\ll1/F(\bar{x})$.
+We specifically consider this opposite regime in Sec.\ref{sec:strong_est_regime}.

+Our main results relate mutual information and Holevo quantity with Fisher information and its quantum counterparts.
+In the classical case we show that in the weak estimation regime \cite{Abbe2010, Huang2015}